nVentis/hep-workflows/README.md

         ├── plugin.py
         └── tasks.py

-In the `pyproject.toml` file, you can reference a function that registers your tasks under the `hep-workflows.tasks` entrypoint:
+In the `pyproject.toml` file, you can reference a function that registers your tasks under the `hep_workflows.tasks` entrypoint:

     [project]
     name = "repo-b"
     version = "0.1.0"

-    [project.entry-points."hep-workflows.tasks"]
+    [project.entry-points."hep_workflows.tasks"]
     repo_b = "repo_b.plugin:register"

 Then, finally, in `repo_b/plugin.py`, you can have